Trams in Hobart

-Trams operated in Hobart, the capital of the Australian state of Tasmania, between 1893 and 1960.
-The city had an extensive and popular system that reached most of its suburbs.
+Trams in Hobart operated in Hobart, Tasmania, Australia between 1893 and 1960.
 It was the first complete electric tram system in the Southern Hemisphere, and the only one in Australia to operate double-decker trams.

 Opened in 1893 by a private consortium, the network was taken over in 1913 by the Hobart City Council, who ran a successful network for much of the early twentieth century, reaching its peak in 1937.
-Following the introduction of trolleybuses in 1935, the growth of car ownership after the Second World War, and the state takeover of municipal transport networks in 1955, the system closed in 1960.
+Following the introduction of trolleybuses in 1935, the growth of car ownership after World War II, and the State Government takeover of municipal transport networks in 1955, the system closed in 1960.

-In 2003 the Hobart City Council proposed a waterfront heritage tramway, and in recent years, debate over the reintroduction of light rail and trams in Hobart has been growing.

 History

 Necessity

 Hobart's population was growing, and by 1892 it had risen to around 24,000 living within the city boundaries, with the total population over 35,000.
 In an area approximately the size of a square mile, Hobart had no public transport service and relied on horse-drawn cabs and omnibuses to access out-lying towns and regions.
 Hobart had begun to grow and develop, and was slowly constructing the features and resources expected of a modern European city.
 By the late nineteenth century most major cities in Europe were developing public transport systems such as underground railways or tram networks, and the citizens of Hobart were calling for something similar for their town.
-Some Hobartians saw that a workable public-transport system was essential for economic growth, and had witnessed the positive benefits that such systems were bringing to the mainland capitals of Sydney and Melbourne, which had developed steam, horse and cable-powered public transport networks.